Summer Stuffed Vegetables

 Ottolenghi’s Passion for Stuffed Vegetables

-Practical, Versatile, and Globally Loved
+Stuffed Vegetables: Practical, Versatile, and Globally Loved

-As he explains in a piece in The Guardian, stuffing vegetables is both practical and delicious.
+As Ottolenghi explains in a piece in The Guardian, stuffing vegetables is both practical and delicious.
 It’s a great way to stretch meat by combining it with other ingredients.
 Plus, it allows cooks to get ahead of the game, as stuffed vegetables can be prepped in advance and stored until they’re ready to go in the oven.

 Best Vegetables for Stuffing